Building Access project

 Many women find it harder to escape violence because DFV services are inaccessible for women with disability.
 PWDA’s Building Access project aims to increase the accessibility of DFV services for women with disability in New South Wales.

-PWDA is working with our friends at Domestic Violence NSW and Women’s Community Shelters to improve responses for women with disability experiencing violence.
+PWDA is working with Domestic Violence NSW and Women’s Community Shelters to improve responses for women with disability experiencing violence.

 Women with disability may experience barriers to accessing services, including: